okh252/Olivia-Holmes/README.md

 ## _Technical Skills Resume_

 ### GitHub Training
-GitHub Training gave users the opportunity to become more familar with their service through various activites.
-This program walks users through how to update and create projects, as well as collaborate with other individuals on teams.
+GitHub Training gave me the opportunity to become more familar with their service through various activites.
+This program walks me through how to update and create projects, as well as collaborate with other individuals on teams.
 Some skills touched on in this training are the use of Markdown, Jekyll and GitHub Pages.
+The key takeaway I had from this training is that GitHub is intuitive for groups working together on a project, and allows for communication between individuals to improve productivity.

   - [First Day on Github Training Completed](https://lab.github.com/githubtraining/paths/first-day-on-github)
      - Learned about the resources and benefits of utilizing GitHub